houseofcat/RabbitMQ.Core/README.md

 ### What's different?
  * Targets NetCoreApp3.0 + 3.1.
  * Built in C# 8.0.
- * Various code semantic simplifications that have been available since C# 6.1+
+ * Various code semantic simplifications made.
+   * Most have been available since C# 6.1+
  * Roslynator recommendations.
  * Deleted [Obsolete] or [Deprecated] where it made sense.